 We were also doing workshops on goat owning, sort of like a Goats 101.
 So, we would let our students know and it was word-of-mouth advertising.

-Stay tuned for Part 2 to learn about when things start to go baaah'd.
+Read Part 2 to learn about when things start to go baaah'd.

 Susan Tipton-Fox continues the farming and preserving practices that had been passed down to her by her family.
 She presents on-farm workshops in Yancey County, North Carolina, and growing her on-farm agritourism by promoting "workshop stays" on the farm (extending the farm experience).
 Find Susan on Facebook, and read all of her MOTHER EARTH NEWS posts here.